 Windswept, Desolate Santa Cruz: Camping in the Channel Islands off California

 By Loren Klure

 I alternated between reading and watching a group of foreigners who snapped photos at the bow while leaning perilously over the railing.
-Island Packer’s catamaran, the way to get to Santa Cruz Island.
-They failed to listed as the captain came on again, making jokes at their expense and a crew member was finally forced out into the wind in order to discourage them from actions that surely would have put them all into the roiling cold water.
+They failed to list as the captain came on again, making jokes at their expense and a crew member was finally forced out into the wind in order to discourage them from actions that surely would have put them all into the roiling cold water.

 The further we traveled into the blank horizon, the further the coast at our rear retreated behind the sheen.
 Next thing I knew the boat had been engulfed on all sides by the dim obscurity of gloom.
 We could have been lost at sea, a thousand miles from nearest shore.